GOF vs Conformal ECO

 Conclusion

 Based on the comparison between Conformal and GOF for ECO cases, it appears that GOF is a more efficient and reliable tool for ECO implementation.
 The issues with Conformal, such as poor performance in dealing with certain ECOs and bugs that affect its stability and performance, suggest that GOF is a better option for designers looking to achieve smaller patch sizes and more stable ECO runs.
-Overall, it seems that GOF is the more effective tool for implementing ECOs when compared to Conformal.
+Overall, GOF is the more effective tool for implementing ECOs when compared to Conformal.

 Follow us: